 As Deutsche Bahn, we have set ourselves ambitious climate protection targets.
 We want to be climate-neutral by 2040.
 To achieve this goal, we are greening our processes in all areas.
 For example, we are focusing on maximizing the energy efficiency of our trains and buses.

-Our trains are not just energy-efficient.
-Some of them even generate power themselves – simply by braking.
+A lot of our trains generate power themselves – simply by braking.
 Because all modern electric trains at Deutsche Bahn are equipped with a brake energy recovery function.
 When they brake, their motors act as generators, converting the kinetic energy into electricity, which then flows back into the overhead line.
 This electricity can then be used again by other trains.

 Regenerative braking for a greener bus fleet

 It's not just our trains that can "reuse" energy: our buses can too.
 A growing number of vehicles feature a generator, a device that can produce electricity when the vehicle brakes.
 This power is then stored and used at a later point in time: for example, to power all of the bus's lights, even when the vehicle is stationary and the engine is off.
 This helps us to reduce our bus fleet's fuel consumption and also cut CO2 emissions.